savoirfairelinux/cqfd/README.md

 `cqfd` will use the provided Dockerfile to create a normalized runtime build environment for your project.

-> ⚠️ Warning
->
-> Running `cqfd init` creates and names a new Docker image each
-> time the Dockerfile is modified, which may lead to a large number of
-> unused images that are not automatically purged.

 ## Using cqfd on a daily basis

 ### Regular builds